bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Just remember that the **WHERE** command ALWAYS goes before the **ORDER BY** command.
 If you mix them up, you will get an error.

-To limit how many results you receive in an ORDER BY statement, use the limit clause after you write ‘asc’ or ‘desc’.
+To limit how many results you receive in an ORDER BY statement, use the limit clause after you write 'asc' or 'desc'.
 To pick only the first name alphabetically of one of the fruits, we would simply write;

      SELECT name FROM fruits ORDER BY name asc limit 1;